lucidot/Furious-AntiCheat/README.md

 # Furious-AntiCheat

+FOR SUPPORT PLEASE CONTACT ME ON DISCORD ANYTIME @lucid#0253

 hi i am lucid the creator of furious anticheat i am here releasing this open source for people / creators to use or even edit to there own branding/likeing of an anticheat